eoyebami/eoyebami.github.io/http/2023-05-01-curl-and-rest-apis.md

 <h3>REST Architectural Style:</h3>

 REST stands for `Representational state transfer`, it is a style that promotes the transfer, accessing, and manipulation of textual data representations in a stateless manner.
 In laymen's terms, the request (via a url) from the client to the server must contain all the information necesary for the server to understnad and complete the request.
 A RESTful API service is exposed through a Uniform Resource Locator (URL).
-[I[O
   * You make a request to the API service through its URL (its locator, a request for a resource) in order to communicate with the web server.
 In a RESTful architecture, the web services are able to be accessed and manipulated using HTTP methods.
   * The specific resources we will be accessing are identified by unique URLs.